Understating the ERC-6551

 Both have therefore the option of transferring ownership.

-• For the 4337 account, request and accept ownership of the account.
+- For the 4337 account, transfer ownership of the account.

 While both options are doable we recommend following the second implementation better.
 It’s natively supported via our endpoints and ensures a smooth player experience as long as we implement the revocation of session keys is needed given a change of ownership of the NFT (we can help with that).
 You can check the ERC6551 smart contract here.